voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 ***

-Asumen charity is not just a charity—it is a *movement* of freedom, faith, and fellowship, quietly changing lives in South-East Birmingham and inviting you to join the journey.
+Asumen charity is not just a charity—it is a *movement* of freedom, faith, and fellowship, quietly changing lives in west london and inviting you to join the journey.

 *Imagine* your story intertwining here—and feel how giving, serving, and belonging bring freedom not only to others but within yourself.

 ## The Purpose of Asumen charity

-Asumen charity stands as a beacon of hope and transformation in South-East Birmingham, deeply rooted in a Christian mission to bring freedom, peace, and new life to marginalized individuals and families.
+Asumen charity stands as a beacon of hope and transformation in west london, deeply rooted in a Christian mission to bring freedom, peace, and new life to marginalized individuals and families.
 For over three decades, this charitable organization has tirelessly worked to nurture a community where love is not just felt but lived, reflecting the profound truth that *“Love cannot remain by itself — it has no meaning.
 Love has to be put into action and that action is service.

 At its heart, Asumen charity exists to serve those often overlooked—people affected by age, ethnicity, disability, poverty, or displacement—offering not only practical assistance but a compassionate, faith-filled community.
 Inspired by the life and teachings of Christ, the charity’s purpose is far-reaching yet deeply personal: to foster belonging, well-being, and spiritual growth in neighborhoods where these gifts are most needed.